elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-22-cs2107-lecture-7-access-control.md

 - Principals vs Subjects
 	- Principal: the human users
     - Subject: The entities in the system that operates on behalf of the princpial, e.g process, request
+    - Reference monitor: Grants access to the system
 - Access to object can be classified to the following:
 	- Observe:	e.g reading a file
     - Alter: e.g writing a file, deleting a file, changing properties